UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 However, commit descriptions are not shown in the release notes.
 In GitHub desktop these are two separate fields; on the command line they appear to be indicated by two separate usages of the `-m` flag: https://stackoverflow.com/questions/16122234/how-to-commit-a-change-with-both-message-and-description-from-the-command-li.

 So make sure that everything people should see in the automatically generated release notes is included in the commit message.
 GitHub lets you [automatically close](https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords) an issue by putting a phrase such as "closes #14".
 Although the release notes will link to the issue that was closed, they [will not describe it in any other way](https://github.com/marvinpinto/actions/issues/34).
 So it is important, for the sake of having readable release notes, to describe briefly the issue that was closed in the commit message.

-(One simple way to do this is to copy/paste the title of the issue into the commit message.)
+One simple way to do this is to copy/paste the title of the issue into the commit message.
+For this reason, issue titles should be stated in terms of what change should happen to handle an issue.
+For example, instead of the title being *"helices are displayed at the wrong y-coordinate in the honeycomb grid"*, a better issue title is *"display helices at the proper y-coordinate in the honeycomb grid"*.
+That way, when the issue is fixed in a commit, that title can simply be copied and pasted as the description of what was done for the commit message.
+(But you should still add "fixes #<issue_number>" in the commit message.)

 Users can read the description by clicking on the link to the commit or the pull request, but anything is put there, then the commit message should say something like "click on commit/PR for more details".